Coelophysis: Description

 Coelophysis had a long and narrow head (approximately 270 mm), with large, forward-facing eyes that afforded it stereoscopic vision and, as a result, excellent depth perception.
-Rinehart et al. (2004) described the complete sclerotic ring found for a juvenile Coelophysis bauri (specimen NMMNH P-4200) and compared it to data on the sclerotic rings of reptiles (including birds), concluding that Coelophysis was a diurnal, visually oriented predator.
+Rinehart et al. (2004) described the complete scleral ring found for a juvenile Coelophysis bauri (specimen NMMNH P-4200) and compared it to data on the scleral rings of reptiles (including birds), concluding that Coelophysis was a diurnal, visually oriented predator.
 The study found that the vision of Coelophysis was superior to most lizards' vision and ranked with that of modern birds of prey.
 The eyes of Coelophysis appear to be the closest to those of eagles and hawks, with a high power of accommodation.
 The data also suggested poor night vision, which would mean this dinosaur had a round pupil rather than a split pupil.

 Coelophysis had an elongated snout with large fenestrae that helped to reduce skull weight, while narrow struts of bones preserved the structural integrity of the skull.
 The neck had a pronounced sigmoid curve.
 The braincase is known in Coelophysis bauri, but little data could be derived because the skull was crushed.
 Unlike some other theropods, the cranial ornamentation of Coelophysis was not located at the top of its skull.
 Low, laterally raised bony ridges were present on the dorsolateral margin of the nasal and lacrimal bones in the skull, directly above the antorbital fenestra.